 WHEN BREATHING IS HARD WORK.
 The first sign that something’s wrong with our respiratory system may be a chronic cough, shortness of breath, excess mucus, wheezing, chronic chest pain or even coughing up blood.
 Over time, the risks add up and can trigger even more significant respiratory disease.
 The Lung Association has been researching lung conditions for over a century.
 In this section you will find lots of relevant Information on different lung ailments, including asthma, COPD, lung cancer and IPF.

-WARNING SIGNS OF LUNG DISEASE may be easy to overlook—or you may think shortness of breath is a normal part of aging.
+Respiratory disease may be easy to overlook—or you may think shortness of breath is a normal part of aging.
 But a nagging cough, shortness of breath, excess mucus or wheezing could be an early sign of lung disease.

-LUNG CANCER is a term used to describe the growth of abnormal cells inside the lung.
+Lung cancer is a term used to describe the growth of abnormal cells inside the lung.
 These rogue cells take over and compromise the ability of the lung to supply oxygen.
 Although it’s often called “the smoker’s disease”, one in eight patients have never smoked.

-IDIOPATHIC PULMONARY FIBROSIS (IPF) causes scar tissue (fibrosis) to form in the lungs, making them thick and hard.
+IPF (Idiopathic Pulmonary Fibrosis) causes scar tissue (fibrosis) to form in the lungs, making them thick and hard.
 Because the lungs become stiff and cannot take in enough oxygen, people with IPF find themselves out of breath just doing simple tasks like walking or hanging up laundry.

-LUNG DISEASE DOESN’T PLAY FAVOURITES.
+Lung disease doesn’t play favourites.
 It affects men, women, children, smokers, non-smokers and individuals who have never smoked.
 If lung disease is taking your breath, you do not have to deal with it alone.
 The Lung Association is here to help.
 Explore this list of breathing disorders with information on symptoms, causes, treatment and management.